 In this Division —

-“forklift truck” means a powered industrial truck equipped with lifting media made up of a mast and an elevating load carriage to which is attached a pair of forkarms;
+forklift truck means a powered industrial truck equipped with lifting media made up of a mast and an elevating load carriage to which is attached a pair of forkarms;

-“order-picking forklift truck” means a forklift truck where the operator’s controls are incorporated with the lifting media and elevate with the lifting media.
+order-picking forklift truck means a forklift truck where the operator’s controls are incorporated with the lifting media and elevate with the lifting media.

 [Clause 8 inserted in Gazette 24 Aug 2007 p.
 4310-11.]